 Placing porcelain veneers often requires multiple trips to the dentist.
 But at Total Dental Care, we can make and place your veneers in one visit with our CEREC porcelain restoration machine.
 During consultation, your Columbia, SC dentist will examine your mouth (may involve X-rays) and discuss the pros and cons of the procedure.
 Dr. Forbes will also determine if porcelain veneers are the best solution to your problem.

 Dr. Forbes will prepare the tooth by removing a bit of enamel from the tooth’s surface.
 This is done to make room for the veneer.
 Next, Dr. Forbes will take digital teeth impressions using the CEREC machine.

 Find out if you are a good candidate for porcelain dental veneers.
-Schedule a consultation at Total Dental Care in Columbia by calling 803-272-4162.
+Schedule a consultation with our Columbia, SC dentist at Total Dental Care by calling 803-272-4162.
 You can also use our online form to make an appointment.